emomeni/hpe-server-full-automation/README.md

 ## Topology
 ![Alt text](images/hpe-server-lifecycle-automation.png)
-The credit of this Lifecycle Automation image goes to ChatGPT
+The credit of this Lifecycle Automation image goes to ChatGPT.

 ## Features